Retro64XYZ/retro64xyz.github.io/_posts/2018-03-15-introduction-to-i2p.md

 see that I2P provides an excellent set of tools for interacting with that technology.
-While there are vulnerabilities within the technology and a host of peoples who are toiling away in an attempt to disrupt or harm the network, they have worked dilligently to provide an acceptable product that I feel is worth using for any one who does not need to rely on the tool for their life.
+While there are vulnerabilities within the technology and a host of peoples who are toiling away in an attempt to disrupt or harm the network, they have worked diligently to provide an acceptable product that I feel is worth using for any one who does not need to rely on the tool for their life.

 ## Final Recommendations